ParasRana123/musor/README.md

 - **Collaborative Playlist Recommendations** — Get playlist suggestions based on what the group is listening to and enjoying.
 - **Multi-User Rooms** — Supports 10–15 concurrent users per listening session without lag or desync.
 - **Profile-Based Social Discovery** — Browse your friends' saved songs and playlists directly from their profiles.
-- **Secure Authentication** — JWT-based login and session handling to keep accounts and rooms secure.
+- **Secure Authentication** — Clerk-based authentication and secure session management to keep accounts and rooms safe.
 - **Fast, Responsive Experience** — Low-latency real-time updates for song sync, chat messages, and queue changes.

 ---

 ## Running Locally

-> ⚠️ Adjust folder names/paths below (`client` / `server`) if your local repo structure differs.

 ### Prerequisites

 Make sure you have the following installed and running:
-- Node.js (v16+)
+- Node.js (v18+)
-- PostgreSQL
+- PostgreSQL (Local instance or cloud provider like Neon)
-- Redis

 ### 1. Clone the repository